TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The first few months after the conclusion of your stay abroad should be a time for conscious reflection upon your experiences, the personal growth you have achieved, and how you will integrate your experiences abroad into your life at home.

-After your return, one of the most problematic expectations is that everything will be great.
-You will experience a period of disillusionment just as you did when adjusting to your foreign culture.
-One of the most significant challenges was summing up my 6-month experience when people asked the dreaded question, “How was studying abroad”?
+One of the most problematic expectations after your return is that everything will be great.
+You will experience a period of disillusionment, just as you did when adjusting to your foreign culture.
+One of the most significant challenges was summarizing my six-month experience when people asked the dreaded question, “How was studying abroad?”

 It was also hard for me to deal with friends and family because they often seemed disinterested in my experiences and could not recognize how much I had changed.
 I learned that you must also be a listener and demonstrate that you are interested in what your friends and family have done while you were away.